hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 opportunity to collect the content of a zone by eavesdropping on network connections.
 The DNS Transaction Signature (TSIG) mechanism is specified to restrict direct zone transfer to authorized clients only, but it does not add confidentiality.
-This document specifies use of DNS-over-TLS to prevent zone contents collection via passive monitoring of zone transfers.
+This document specifies use of TLS, rather then clear text, to prevent zone contents collection via passive monitoring of zone transfers.

 {mainmatter}

 # Introduction

-DNS has a number of privacy vulnerabilities, as discussed in detail in [@!I-D.ietf-dprive-rfc7626-bis].
-Stub client to recursive resolver query privacy has received the most attention to date.
-There are now standards track documents for three encryption capabilities for stub to recursive queries and more work going on to guide deployment of specifically DNS-over-TLS (DoT) [@!RFC7858] and DNS-over-HTTPS (DoH) [@!RFC8484].
+DNS has a number of privacy vulnerabilities, as discussed in detail in [@!RFC7626].
+Stub client to recursive resolver query privacy has received the most attention to date, with standards track documents for both DNS-over-TLS (DoT) [@!RFC7858] and DNS-over-HTTPS (DoH) [@!RFC8484], and a proposal for DNS-over-QUIC [@I-D.ietf-dprive-dnsoquic].
+There is ongoing work on DNS privacy requirements for exchanges between recursive resolvers and authoritative servers [@I-D.ietf-dprive-phase2-requirements] and some suggestions for how signaling of DoT support by authoritatives might work, e.g., [@I-D.vandijk-dprive-ds-dot-signal-and-pin].
+However there is currently no RFC that specifically defines authoritative support for DNS-over-TLS.

-[@!I-D.ietf-dprive-rfc7626-bis] established that stub client DNS query transactions are not public and needed protection, but on zone transfer [@!RFC1995] [@!RFC5936] it says only:
+[@!RFC7626] established that stub client DNS query transactions are not public and needed protection, but on zone transfer [@!RFC1995] [@!RFC5936] it says only:

 "Privacy risks for the holder of a zone (the risk that someone gets the data) are discussed in [RFC5936] and [RFC5155]."

 In what way is exposing the full contents of a zone a privacy risk?
 The contents of the zone could include information such as names of persons used in names of hosts.
 Best practice is not to use personal information for domain names, but many such domain names exist.
+Even if there are no names of persons, access to the complete contents of a zone may help an adversary find entry points for other types of attacks on privacy or security.
 There may also be regulatory, policy or other reasons why the zone contents in full must be treated as private.

-Neither of the RFCs mentioned in [@!I-D.ietf-dprive-rfc7626-bis] contemplates the risk that someone gets the data through eavesdropping on network connections, only via enumeration or unauthorized transfer as described in the following paragraphs.
+Neither of the RFCs mentioned in [@!RFC7626] contemplates the risk that someone gets the data through eavesdropping on network connections, only via enumeration or unauthorized transfer as described in the following paragraphs.